afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 33 7 20 18 45 31 93 52 50 29 11
 ~~~~~~~~~~

-What distribution should you assign to it?
-Answer: ParsingError and exit(1).
-It
+What distribution should you assign to a process producing it?
+Answer:
-is *known* data, presented in front of you, there is *no* probability
+ParsingError and exit(1).
+It is *known* data, presented in front of you, there
-distribution to assign to it: as there is no uncertainty.
+is *no* probability distribution to assign to it: as there is no uncertainty.

 I can't wait for a revolution in modern statistics: because it's inevitable
 that such treatment of probability will be banished outright in the future.